SRshohan/EECE476/project_2/README.md

 3. **Teacher**
    - **Description**: This class also inherits from the `Person` class and represents a teacher who instructs courses.
 It includes methods for managing the courses they teach.
    - **Attributes**:
-     - `std::string salary`: The salary of the teacher.
+     - `string salary`: The salary of the teacher.
-     - `std::vector<Course> taughtCourses`: A list of courses the teacher is currently teaching.
+     - `vector<Course> taughtCourses`: A list of courses the teacher is currently teaching.
    - **Methods**:
      - `void printCourses()`: Displays the courses taught by the teacher.
      - `void printname() override`: Implements the base class method to display the teacher's name.